National Junk Food Day is not an officially recognized holiday by any means. Think of it as kind of like Christmas in July!

-Held every July 21st, National Junk Food Day is not an officially recognized holiday by any means.
-BUT t's always a great excuse for Americans everywhere to skip their diets -- and indulge in all foods that are sweet, greasy, or calorie-laden!
+But it's always a great excuse for Americans everywhere to skip their diets -- and indulge in all foods that are sweet, deep fried, or calorie-laden!

-This year, National Junk Food Day falls on Thursday, July 21, 2015.
-So plan on a weekday solely devoted to pigging out on everyone's favorite fast food, snacks and candy - without the guilt!
+So plan on a weekend celebration solely devoted to pigging out on everyone's favorite fast food, snacks, candy AND ice cream without the guilt!

 "The sweetest comeback ever."